 • Cross-browser & mobile device testing

-• Security audit & penetration testing
+• Security audit & accessibility review

-• Staged deployment & team training
+• Staged deployment, team training & handoff

 13. Business Plan & Revenue Projections